romkatv/zsh-bin/README.md

 ## Why?

-Assuming that you want to use Zsh 5.8, ideally you'll want to install it with the official package manager for you OS.
+Assuming that you want to use Zsh 5.8, ideally you'll want to install it with the official package manager for your OS.
 If your OS doesn't provide an option to install Zsh 5.8, or you don't have root access to install it, this option is out.

 The next thing you can try is to [build Zsh from source](